juanpallotta/LPP/README.md

 # PARAMETERS FOR lidarAnalysis_PDL0
 ##########################################################################################

-# NOISE FILE OBTAINED WITH THE TELESCOPE COVERED AND THE LASER FIRING.
-# !
-IF THERE IS NO NOISE FILE: COMMENT THE PATH_DARK_FILE VARIABLE WHIT '#'
-# !
-IF THERE IS    NOISE FILE: PATH_DARK_FILE MUST CONTAIN THE STRING 'bkg' IN SOME PART OF ITS NAME!!!
-PATH_DARK_FILES = /mnt/Disk-1_8TB/Brazil/SPU/20200914/dark_current_2/

-# OVERLAP FILE.
-# !
-IF THERE IS NO OVERLAP FILE: COMMENT THE OVERLAP_FILE VARIABLE WHIT '#'
-# !
-IF THERE IS    OVERLAP FILE: OVERLAP_FILE MUST BE SET WITH THE FULL PATH
-OVERLAP_FILE = /mnt/Disk-1_8TB/Brazil/SPU/Overlap_Files/overlap_SPU.csv

 # DATE-TIME RANGE TO ANALYZE INSIDE THE FOLDER PASSED AS ARGUMENT TO lidarAnalysis_PDL0
 # IF minTime = maxTime --> ALL FILES INSIDE THE FOLDER
 minTime = 2022/03/02-01:00:00